 Vivenna opened her mouth to complain, but then thought better of it.
 Denth obviously didn’t like interfering with Jewels or her work.
 Vivenna would simply have to make a point of it later, once they were in a more private location and she could hold their attention.

 Instead, she fell silent, though she did continue to study Clod, up ahead.
 He was dressed in simple clothing.
 Grey trousers and grey shirt, with a leather jerkin that had been drained of color.
 He carried a large sword at his waist.
-Not a dueling blade--a more brutal, soldier-like blade.
+Not a dueling blade--a more brutal, soldier-like weapon.
 Its leather scabbard also looked to have been drained of color.

 All in grey, Vivenna thought.
 Is that because it destroys color, or because they want everyone to know exactly what this thing is?